-Care should be taken when a claim relates to a two-step process which combines a use step with a product production step.
+Care is to be taken when a claim relates to a two-step process which combines a use step with a product production step.
 This may be the case e.g. when a polypeptide and its use in a screening method have been defined as the only contribution to the art.
 An example of such a claim would then be:

 "A method comprising:

-Many variations of such a claim are conceivable, but in essence they combine (a) a screening step (i.e. using a specified test material to select a compound having a given property) with (b) further production steps (i.e further transforming the selected compound for instance into the desired composition).
+Many variations of such a claim are conceivable, but in essence they combine (a) a screening step (i.e. using a specified test material to select a compound having a given property) with (b) further production steps (i.e. further transforming the selected compound for instance into the desired composition).